nfernandezsanz/CryptoPriceAPI/README.md

 # Access
 $ cd CryptoPriceAPI/api

-# Modify the Enviroment Variables
+# Modify the Enviroment Variables and Setting if you want to use MySQL or PostgreSQL instead of SQLLite
 $ nano envs/db.env
+$ nano cra/settings.py

 # Build the container (It can take a while..
 It can take a while, I suggest a coffee)
 $ docker-compose build